 Curious about the safest countries in the world?

-Surprise, surprise, The Netherlands is back in the top 5.
+Surprise, surprise, The Netherlands is back in the top 5 of beste countries to live in.
 Honestly, expats living here will debate about this report but being Dutch citizens, we can say we are generally happy to live here.
 Education, healthcare (to a certain extend) and quality of life is good here.
 That being said, the housing market is a disaster in our opinion and if you are new to living here or a student, it’s not easy to find something.